-Catherine spent six years developing and directing Invisible Children’s Teacher Exchange program, which brought educators from northern Uganda and North America into a collaborative teaching relationship.
-She also started Arts for Life, a girl’s empowerment through arts program in Kibera, Kenya.
+).
+As an artist-facilitator, she works with numerous local and international organizations including the Global Immersion Project, where she serves as a learning curator in a conflict transformation program based in Palestine and Israel.
+Previously, Catherine spent six years developing and directing Invisible Children’s Teacher Exchange program, which brought educators from northern Uganda and North America together for cultural exchange and reflection on best practices.
+She also founded Arts for Life, a girls' empowerment and arts program in Kibera, Kenya.